-Slide the drain hose fully onto the drain pan outlet until the drain hose edge is pushed into the insulation.
+Slide the drain hose fully onto the drain pan outlet.
+(It will be easy to slide when water is added.)
 Check that the screw holes in the drain bracket and the drain pan outlet are aligned and securely in contact, then fasten them with the screw.
 (After attaching the drain hose, check that it is attached securely.)
-(Fig. 40c)
+(Fig. 40b)